Exchangeable deep neural networks for set-to-set matching and learning: Introduction

 \section{Introduction}

-Matching pairs of data is a crucial part of many machine learning tasks, including recommendation~\cite{sarwar2001item,DBLP:journals/corr/abs-1804-09979}, person re-identification~\cite{zheng2015scalable}, image search~\cite{DBLP:journals/corr/WangSLRWPCW14}, face recognition~\cite{parkhi2015deep}, etc., as typical industrial applications.
+Matching pairs of data is a crucial part of many machine learning tasks, including recommendation~\cite{sarwar2001item,rendle2010factorizing,ijcai2019-389}, person re-identification (re-id)~\cite{zheng2015scalable}, image search~\cite{DBLP:journals/corr/WangSLRWPCW14}, and face recognition~\cite{parkhi2015deep}, as typical industrial applications.
 Over the past decade, a deep learning framework for matching up data, e.g., images, has served as the core of such systems.

-Asides from these tasks, an extension of multiple instance matching, namely set-to-set matching, has recently been raised as an important element of various applications required by emerging web technologies or services.
-A representative example in e-commerce is the recommendation of a group of fashion items deemed to match the collection of fashion items already owned by the user.
-Regarding the group as a set, we can see this problem as one of set-to-set matching.
-Another example is group re-identification in surveillance systems \cite{DBLP:journals/corr/LisantiMBF17,Xiao:2018:GRL:3240508.3240539,DBLP:journals/corr/abs-1905-07108}, which has recently started implementing a function to track a known group of suspicious persons or criminals.
-This task can also be simplified as a set-to-set matching problem.
+Aside from these tasks, set-to-set matching, which is an extension of multiple instance matching, has recently been identified as an important element in various applications required by emerging web technologies or services.
+A representative example in e-commerce is fashion recommendation, where a group of fashion items deemed to match the collection of fashion items already owned by a user is recommended.
+Regarding the group as an unordered set, we can consider this task a set-to-set matching problem, as shown in Figure~\ref{fig:title}.
+Another example is group re-identification (group re-id) in surveillance systems \cite{DBLP:journals/corr/LisantiMBF17,Xiao:2018:GRL:3240508.3240539,lin2019group}, which has recently started implementing a function to track known groups of suspicious persons or criminals, a task that can also be simplified as a set-to-set matching problem.
+Other examples include image-set retrieval~\cite{gao2018group,feng2017deep}, image-set classification~\cite{lu2015multi}, image-set reconstruction~\cite{liu2019exploring}, person re-id~\cite{liu2017quality}, taxonomy matching~\cite{doi:10.1111/maps.13428}, cross-lingual matching~\cite{iwata2017unsupervised}, relational data matching~\cite{iwata2015unsupervised}, and face verification~\cite{liu2019permutation,xie2018comparator}.
+Earlier studies have also explored face recognition as a set-to-set matching problem~\cite{shakhnarovich2002face,arandjelovic2005face,cevikalp2010face,yamaguchi1998face} and next-basket recommendation~\cite{rendle2010factorizing}.

+Set matching scenarios can be grouped into two classes: homogeneous set matching and heterogeneous set matching.
+In the former, two positive sets comprising the same instances, such as the images of the face of the same person, are to be matched.
+Except for variations such as differences in illumination or pose in the images, both sets contain similar instances.
+This scenario has been investigated in several studies~\cite{gao2018group,lu2015multi,feng2017deep,liu2017quality,liu2019permutation,xie2018comparator,shakhnarovich2002face,arandjelovic2005face,cevikalp2010face,yamaguchi1998face,liu2019exploring}.
+In the heterogeneous case, the instances within paired sets can be considerably different, as is the case in fashion recommendation and group re-id.
+To the best of our knowledge, there are very few studies on constructing deep learning models for heterogeneous set matching.
+We consider that matching heterogeneous sets is a more difficult task and requires a strong learning architecture to match different sets.